discretize/discretize-guides/builds/guardian/hybrid-firebrand/index.md

 benchmark: { small: { dps: 23300, by: 'MajesticNoodle [BATS]', youtube: 'G1Y1u4ZwJh8' } }
 skills: [9093, 9153, 9251]
 boons: ['Quickness', 'Fury', 'Might', 'Stability', 'Retaliation', 'Aegis']
-conditions: ['Vulnerability', 'Blind', 'Crippled']
+conditions: ['Vulnerability', 'Blinded', 'Crippled']
 code: '[&DQEqOhAvPjpLF0sX/gA2AXoWehZIAf4AiRKJEgAAAAAAAAAAAAAAAAAAAAA=]'
 author: 'ganymed.3541'
 ---

 <Tabs>
 <Tab title="Build">
-The **<Specialization text="Power Quickness Firebrand" eliteSpecialization="Firebrand"/>** (also **_Quickness Firebrand_** or **_Quickbrand_**) provides permanent <Boon name="Quickness"/> to the party while dealing high DPS.
+The **<Specialization text="Power Quickness Firebrand" name="Firebrand"/>** (also **_Quickness Firebrand_** or **_Quickbrand_**) provides permanent <Boon name="Quickness"/> to the party while dealing high DPS.

-It plays very similar to <Specialization text="Power Dragonhunter" eliteSpecialization="Dragonhunter"/> with the addition of <Specialization eliteSpecialization="Firebrand"/> mantras and tomes.
+It plays very similar to <Specialization text="Power Dragonhunter" name="Dragonhunter"/> with the addition of <Specialization name="Firebrand"/> mantras and tomes.
 Thanks to those, the build is able to adapt to various situations with <Boon name="Stability"/>, <Boon name="Resistance"/>, reflects and pulls.

 Using <Skill name="Bane Signet"/> to break defiance bars also increases your allies' power by 216 for 10 seconds thanks to <Trait name="Perfect Inscriptions"/>.

 <Message>
-Its worth to mention that *<Specialization text="Power Quickness Firebrand" eliteSpecialization="Firebrand"/>* is very strong with short phases.
-For various T4 fractals, long fight or if you simply happen to be in a slower group (most PuG groups), you want to run *<Specialization text="Condition Quickness Firebrand" eliteSpecialization="Firebrand"/>* ([Build](/builds/guardian/condi-firebrand) ) as it provides much better DPS for longer fights.
+Its worth to mention that *<Specialization text="Power Quickness Firebrand" name="Firebrand"/>* is very strong with short phases.
+For various T4 fractals, long fight or if you simply happen to be in a slower group (most PuG groups), you want to run *<Specialization text="Condition Quickness Firebrand" name="Firebrand"/>* ([Build](/builds/guardian/condi-firebrand) ) as it provides much better DPS for longer fights.
 </Message>

 <Message>
 After July 2020 Balance patch, <Skill name="Feel my Wrath"/> got nerfed!
-In order to provide permanent quickness for fights longer then 1,5 minutes, <Specialization eliteSpecialization="Firebrand"/> needs to increase their **boon duration to 24.6%**.
+In order to provide permanent quickness for fights longer then 1,5 minutes, <Specialization name="Firebrand"/> needs to increase their **boon duration to 24.6%**.
 </Message>
 <Divider text="Equipment"/>